Concetta Dimech1

 M, #122, b.
 30 April 1897, d.
 16 September 1964

-He emigrated from Malta to San Francisco, San Francisco Co., CA, USA.2 He was listed in the 1920 US census of Constantino Aquilina and Gio-Marie Vella in 1920 at San Francisco, San Francisco Co., CA, USA; age 50, widowed, no employment.2 Anthony Borg emigrated from Malta in 1921 to San Francisco, San Francisco Co., CA, USA.
-As of 1930, Anthony Borg was also known as Anbtonio Borg.3 He and Concetta Dimech were listed in the 1930 US Census age 32, glue factory laborer; and single sister in law Camela Dimech, 37 in San Francisco, San Francisco Co., CA, USA.3 Anthony Borg and Concetta Dimech were listed in the 1940 US Census age 43, wool work laborer in San Francisco, San Francisco Co., CA, USA.4 Anthony Borg and Concetta Dimech were listed in the 1950 US Census age 53, leather industry laborer in San Francisco, CA, USA.
+Anthony Borg was also known as Antonio Borg.
+He and Concetta Dimech were listed on a passenger list at Ellis Island, NY on 23 October 1920 going to New York, NY, USA; ages 23 & 21, father Luigi Borg; Destination San Francisco, to brother in law Giovanni Dimech.
+As of 1930, Anthony Borg was also known as Anbtonio Borg.3 He and Concetta Dimech were listed in the 1930 US Census age 32, glue factory laborer; and single sister in law Camela Dimech, 37 in San Francisco, San Francisco Co., CA, USA.3 Anthony Borg was naturalized on 7 December 1936 at San Francisco, CA, USA.
+He and Concetta Dimech were listed in the 1940 US Census age 43, wool work laborer in San Francisco, San Francisco Co., CA, USA.4 Anthony Borg received military draft notice on 15 February 1942 at San Francisco, CA, USA, age 44, Mattern & Gebhard.
+He and Concetta Dimech were listed in the 1950 US Census age 53, leather industry laborer in San Francisco, CA, USA.

 Obituary: on 18 September 1964: BORG In this city Sept.
 16. 1964.
 Anthony, beloved husband of Concetta Borg: devoted father of Charles.
 Paul and John Borg.
 Mrs. Mary Gardner, Mrs. Grace Gardner and Mrs. Louise Dale and the late Frank Borg: endeared brother of Sam Borg: loving father-in-law of Virgil Gardner.
 Eugene J. Dale, Gloria, Elizabeth and Arcelia Borg and the late Leonard Gardner.
 Also survived bv 14 grandchildren; an uncle of Emanuel Borg.
 A native of Malta; aged 67 years.